Mange/googleprojection-rs/README.md

 ## License

 This code is released under Apache License 2.0.
+See `LICENSE` file.

 Based on `go-mapnik`, released under the MIT license.